IVC FAQ™ is a series of questions and answers related to IVC systems and the modern technologies used for laboratory rodent housing systems.

-Since the Lab Products system does not require gasket-sealed caging with small exhaust apertures coupled from caging-to-rack (as with other manufacturer’s designs), the pressure difference between the rack and room is very low, almost non- measurable.
+Since the Lab Products, llc. system does not require gasket-sealed caging with small exhaust apertures coupled from caging-to-rack (as with other manufacturer’s designs), the pressure difference between the rack and room is very low, almost non- measurable.
 It is thus more advantageous to connect ventilated housing systems to building ventilation exhaust systems, without additional fans or exhaust air thimble devices.
-The Lab Products approach greatly improves the room’s air quality, provides equipment cost savings, provides energy savings, provides labor savings, increases conservation and the well being of animals and personnel, at the same time, all of the time.
+The Lab Products, llc. approach greatly improves the room’s air quality, provides equipment cost savings, provides energy savings, provides labor savings, increases conservation and the well being of animals and personnel, at the same time, all of the time.

 Additional questions or comments related to this posting?
 Please contact us and we’ll be happy to respond.

 © 2015 Bio Medic Corporation.
-IVC FAQ is a trademark of Lab Products, Inc.
+IVC FAQ is a trademark of Lab Products, llc.

 Our next question:

-4. Why aren’t cage gasket seals and filter top cage locks (clamps) required with the Lab Products ventilated housing systems for mice?
+4. Why aren’t cage gasket seals and filter top cage locks (clamps) required with the Lab Products, llc. ventilated housing systems for mice?

 Gasket seals and clamping locks are not needed for our ventilated mouse cages as they would serve no useful purpose and add cost.
 Seals and clamps may be needed for ventilated cage designs that lack the ability to …

 Come back next for the answer to this question.